framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2021 All rights reserved.

 ## Changelog

+###v3.0.17:
+- **FIXED**: In some cases the new AOB scanner could run into memory it shouldn't end up in and crash the game.

 ###v3.0.16:
 - **CHANGED**: Implemented a better AOB scanner so it should match the blocks it has to find better.